 The beauty of the Google business profile is that it’s impressively comprehensive.
 You can input nearly all the info a first-time customer needs to find you.

 For instance, in addition to regular business hours, profile owners can also add operational hours during weekends and holidays.
-And if anything changes permanently or temporarily, they can update their profiles to keep searchers on tabs.
+And if anything changes permanently or temporarily, they can edit Google My Business and update their profiles to keep searchers on tabs.

 Other details you can add to your profile include the following: